ylhyra/ylhyra_content/data/Nafn_Vestmannaeyja.md

         "meaning": "He found them on islands to the south of Iceland and killed them."
       },
       "s_r39886": {
-        "meaning": "Ireland is to the west of Norway, and for this reason Irish people were called \"Westmen\". " }
+        "meaning": "Ireland is to the west of Norway, and for this reason Irish people were called \"Westmen\"."
+      }
     },
     "words": {